 A business trip must always be coordinated beforehand with your manager and/or the authorizing officer.
 If your business trip has been approved, the UT will pay for the necessary costs for travel and accommodation.
-More information on the conditions to be met is available in the UT Business Travel Reimbursement Scheme.
+More information on the conditions to be met is available in the UT Business Travel Reimbursement Scheme (pdf).

 Where possible, domestic business travel is to be done by public transport. for this travel you will use a NS Business Card of the UT.
 If travelling by public transport is not possible or practical, your manager can grant you permission to travel by car.
 In that case, you will be entitled to a tax-exempt allowance of €0.19 per kilometre.
 If you travel with one or more colleagues per car, only the person whose car is being used has the right to this reimbursement.

-In order to book complex business trips (combination travel, group travel, special destinations, booking adjustments, etc.) you can use the services provided by the UT Travel Unit.
+In order to book complex business trips (combination travel, group travel, special destinations, booking adjustments, etc.) you can also use the services provided by the UT Travel Unit.
 The UT Travel Unit can also offer advice on applying for a visa.